-I recently spent twenty bucks on a pair of cheap sunglasses, rationalizing that if I lost them on vacation, it would be no big deal.
+I spent twenty bucks on a cheap pair of sunglasses, rationalizing that if I lost them on vacation, it would be no big deal.
 When they broke on the first day, they suddenly became the most expensive sunglasses I’d ever owned at $20 per wear!

 I sometimes speak with health and wellness professionals who are excited about participating in an Am I Hungry? mindful eating training, but are concerned about the cost.